Saramaccan language: Dialects

-Antigua and Barbuda, Bahamas, Jamaica, Saint Kitts and Nevis and Saint Lucia.

 Matawai

-The Matawai tribe has its own language which is related to the Saramaka language.
-The language is derived from Plantation Creole which is nowadays known as Sranan Tongo, however the branches diverged around 1700, and evolved separately.
-Matawai is spoken in the villages in Kwakoegron and Boven Saramacca, however code switching with Sranan Tongo, other Maroon languages, and Dutch is common.
+The Matawai tribe has its own language, which is related to the Saramaka language.
+The language is derived from Plantation Creole, which is nowadays known as Sranan Tongo.
+However, the branches diverged around 1700 and evolved separately.
+Matawai is spoken in the villages in Kwakoegron and Boven Saramacca.
+However, code-switching with Sranan Tongo, other Maroon languages, and Dutch is common.
 The language is considered endangered.

 Phonology

 Vowels

 Each oral vowel also has a corresponding nasal vowel.
 There are also three vowel lengths: /bɛ/ "red", /bɛ́ɛ/ "belly," /bɛɛ́ɛ/ "bread."